 During your child’s early dental development, Dr. Griffin can evaluate how their teeth fit together front to back and side to side.
 She will make sure everything is healthy and properly aligned.

-If there’s something that might need adjusting, Dr. Griffin will provide a tailor-made treatment plan to encourage optimal development.
+If there’s something that might need adjusting, Dr. Griffin will provide tailor-made children’s orthodontics to encourage optimal development.

 Some types of early treatment we provide are:

 Metal braces are the most common type of braces for young people.
 These braces are made of high-grade stainless steel and are placed onto your child’s tooth surfaces.

 They consist of metal bands that wrap around the molars in back, and small metal brackets placed on the front surfaces of the teeth.
 A thin metal wire, running through the brackets, gently guides the teeth into a proper position.
 The orthodontic wire is held into each brace with a small elastic, which can be any color your child chooses.

 Dr. Griffin will arrange regular appointments to make any adjustments and check how the treatment is progressing.